Clients of Leichhardt Women’s Community Health Centre have the right to:

 - transfer their health care to another health worker or agency

-- make a complaint, suggestion or comment about any aspect of the service they have received
+- make a complaint, suggestion or comment about the service they have received

 Clients have the responsibility to:

-- be on time and come prepared for their appointments or phone the centre if they are unable to attend
+- be on time and come prepared for their appointments and services or phone the centre if they are unable to attend

 - know their own health history and provide, to the best of their knowledge, accurate and complete information about their situation, medications and other matters related to their health